terminallysilly/terminallysilly.github.io/content/homepage/services.md

 ">>" [this page](/photography)! "<<"

-I've moved off of social media in recent years due to ethical qualms with mainstream platforms handle their users' data, so this might be a good way to get to know me better.
+I've moved off of social media in recent years due to ethical qualms with how mainstream platforms handle their users' data, so this might be a good way to get to know me better.